Music information retrieval

 Music information retrieval (MIR) is the interdisciplinary science of retrieving information from music.
-MIR is a small but growing field of research with many real-world applications.
-Those involved in MIR may have a background in academic musicology, psychoacoustics, psychology, signal processing, informatics, machine learning, optical music recognition, computational intelligence or some combination of these.
+Those involved in MIR may have a background in academic musicology, psychoacoustics, psychology, signal processing, informatics, machine learning, optical music recognition, computational intelligence, or some combination of these.

 Applications

-MIR is being used by businesses and academics to categorize, manipulate and even create music.
+Music information retrieval is being used by businesses and academics to categorize, manipulate and even create music.

 Music classification

-One of the classical MIR research topic is genre classification, which is categorizing music items into one of pre-defined genres such as classical, jazz, rock, etc. Mood classification, artist classification, instrument identification, and music tagging are also popular topics.
+One of the classical MIR research topics is genre classification, which is categorizing music items into one of the pre-defined genres such as classical, jazz, rock, etc. Mood classification, artist classification, instrument identification, and music tagging are also popular topics.

 Recommender systems

-Several recommender systems for music already exist, but surprisingly few are based upon MIR techniques, instead making use of similarity between users or laborious data compilation.
+Several recommender systems for music already exist, but surprisingly few are based upon MIR techniques, instead of making use of similarity between users or laborious data compilation.
 Pandora, for example, uses experts to tag the music with particular qualities such as "female singer" or "strong bassline".
 Many other systems find users whose listening history is similar and suggests unheard music to the users from their respective collections.
 MIR techniques for similarity in music are now beginning to form part of such systems.

 Music source separation and instrument recognition

 Music source separation is about separating original signals from a mixture audio signal.
 Instrument recognition is about identifying the instruments involved in music.
 Various MIR systems have been developed that can separate music into its component tracks without access to the master copy.
-In this way e.g. karaoke tracks can be created from normal music tracks, though the process is not yet perfect owing to vocals occupying some of the same frequency space as the other instruments.
+In this way, for example, karaoke tracks can be created from normal music tracks, though the process is not yet perfect owing to vocals occupying some of the same frequency space as the other instruments.